top of page

 The focus in the combat gameplay experience and design was to have that feeling of impact and grit in their attacks and when they get hit.
 We try to achieve this with myriad of stuff just to make the combat and the player hits to actually give out that feel of contact such as hitstop, hit vfx, sound effects, animation and camera shake, all of this to make sure player feel satisfied when hitting the enemy, especially during a parry.

-Since we only had one weapon and it was a greatsword which is not very fast in attack speed and one of the common criticism we had in our early playtests was that the combat felt lacking with only one weapon and that usual grind of managing stamina while fighting enemies needed more.
-I came up with the Overheat system to help solve this problem as Overheat mode act as similar to the Rage Mode in God of War or the Yokai form in Nioh where in player gain a huge boost in attack and attack speed but still remain vulnerable if they play too recklessly.
-In Overheat Mode, player will gain higher damage, heal when parry higher attack speed with different attack animations and infinite stamina, but also receive more damage, as it the game world revolve around heat and while it can give more power, it also leave the mechanical parts vulnerable to damage.
-Player can gain heat by attacking enemies or parrying them which will fill up the gauge to go Overheat.
+One of the common criticism we had in our early playtests was that the combat felt lacking with only one weapon and that usual grind of managing stamina while fighting enemies needed more.
+I came up with the Overheat system to help solve this problem as player gain a huge boost in attack and attack speed but still remain vulnerable if they play too recklessly.

 I designed the enemies to be reactive to the player's action so that each player can have different experience in fighting the boss based on their unique gameplay choices.
 The design philosophy of the boss was to really make sure that challenge came through in the form of the boss actions, attacks and behavior as that is main part I love about souls-like game that the challenging bosses are tough but fair.
-The challenging aspect needed to be in tune with the game world as if you think about in the logic of the game world, of course this boss is difficult to beat, it is a weaponized gigantic machine and you are basically a human.
 Therefore, the design of creating these challenging bosses was to make it attacks feel very powerful and intimidating but there is always a way for player to defeat, or outsmart it base on their gameplay choices and not stats, buffs or singular factor.
-The design needed to make the player beat the boss through a series of gameplay choices they make in that fight as they control the player, strategize and adapt to the bosses behavior and pattern.

 This game was creative vision and direction so I had to work closely with both the programmers and artists in almost every aspect of the game such as the way the attack collision is made to how the city and map structure looks like.
 I worked closely with the whole team to ensure that the game follows the experience we wanted and intended.

 I also created all the game cutscenes myself in the engine but also had the artist assist me in making storyboards and concepting on the events of the cutscene, followed by editing based on team feedback once it was done.
-I assisted the programmers in optimizing the game as our game is relatively large but we learned and applied things such as level streaming, ambient occlusion, LOD and virtual texture to optimize the texture streaming
+I assisted the programmers in optimizing the game as our game is relatively large but we learned and applied things such as level streaming, ambient occlusion, LOD and virtual texture to optimize the texture streaming.
+In regards to the optimization process, I took lead but everybody had to optimized the game in some way to improve performance which was a novel experience for us as it was something we all had to self-learn from scratch.

 - Reflection -